apache/trafficcontrol/traffic_ops/testing/api/README.md

-* It can take serveral minutes for the API tests to complete, so using the `-v` flag is recommended to see progress.*
+* It can take several minutes for the API tests to complete, so using the `-v` flag is recommended to see progress.*